-Take the commitments back and put them into our market position statements and our strategic plans.

-Use the commitments as a checklist for how we are all working - get it into our work routines.

-Ensure that commissioners use the protocol when commissioning new projects/ operational teams use at meetings - interviewing/recruitment processes.

-Share information with Clinical commissioning groups, operational teams, carers groups, advocacy groups and self advocates.

-What we can do at a local level

-Commissioners work jointly with local community networks, and hold events to engage people in planning.

-Use the support available from the Winterbourne View Joint Improvement Team.

-Use integrated and pooled budgets and develop a local calendar of events to keep the protocol live.

-Raise the profile in local provider forums and online noticeboards - linked to and feeding into their regional equivalents.

-What we can do at a local level

-Raise the profile in local partnership boards, partnership forums and networks.

-Develop a local approach to monitor outcomes and share good stories - when the protocol is used effectively and share learning about what works well.

-Organise local events or develop processes that allow families, advocates, carers and individuals to engage directly with providers and make contacts on a less formal basis than a 'forum'.
+- Take the commitments back and put them into our market position statements and our strategic plans - Use the commitments as a checklist for how we are all working get it into our work routines - Ensure that commissioners use the protocol when commissioning new projects/ operational teams use at meetings - interviewing/recruitment processes - Share information with Clinical commissioning groups, operational teams, carers groups, advocacy groups and self advocates - Model the principles in the protocol - Commissioners work jointly with local community networks, and hold events to engage people in planning - Use the support available from the Winterbourne View Joint Improvement Team - Use integrated and pooled budgets. - Develop a local calendar of events to keep the protocol live - Raise the profile in local provider forums and online noticeboards linked to and feeding into their regional equivalents. - Raise the profile in local partnership boards, partnership forums and networks - Develop a local approach to monitor outcomes and share good stories when the protocol is used effectively and share learning about what works well - Organise local events or develop processes that allow families, advocates, carers and individuals to engage directly with providers and make contacts on a less formal basis than a 'forum'.